birkin/code4libcon2019_rough_notes/notes.md

     - noted that biases naturally result from the fact that records & iniital metadata will often be from a wealthy non-marginalized person. a couple interesting examples to counteract this:
         - added [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) labels for indiginous groups because they're often closer to what the group calls itself
         - used spaCy & python gender-guesser to try to give names to 'Mrs. Husband' entries.
+    - another interesting talk covering some similar issues...
+"Using MediaWiki + WikiBase as a platform for library linked data: a pilot study" -- Jeff Mixter

 - keynote -- Sarah Roberts
     - fascinating info re world i'd known nothing about -- Commercial-Content moderation -- eg, "Report this video as inappropriate"